-Bates, a Republican, was the representative for Pennsylvania's 25th congressional district from 1907 to 1913.
+Bates was the representative for Pennsylvania’s 25th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Dec 1901 to Mar 1913, Bates missed 423 of 1,179 roll call votes, which is 35.9%.
 This is worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.